Fiddlestycks takes a highly unusual, ancient instrument - the Swedish Nyckelharpa - and creates a spine-tingling set of contemporary atmospheres.

 - Cryck - an epic plucked bass sound, which combines nyckelharpa pizzicato with creaks and squeaks to create a richly textured bass pad

-- Tyckle - our personal favourite, ‘Tyckle’ is a dreamy articulation which fuses col legno ricochets with the nyckelharpa’s rich legato tone.
+- Tyckle - my personal favourite, ‘Tyckle’ is a dreamy articulation which fuses col legno ricochets with the nyckelharpa’s rich legato tone.

 - Lynger - a shivery sul tasto pad, punctuated with the nyckelharpa's characterful key clicks